-2.1 In accordance with Section 9(2) of the Mine Health and Safety Act, 1996 (Act 29 of 1996), as amended (MHSA), an employer must prepare and implement a COP on COVID-19 viral pandemic present and spreading in South Africa.
-This COP must comply with any relevant guidelines and instructions issued by the CIOM [Section 9(3) MHSA], including regulations and guidelines from Disaster Management Act (Act no 57 of 2002) and any other relevant guidance with regards to COVID-19.
-Failure by the employer to prepare or implement a COP in compliance with this guideline will be a contravention, a criminal offence and a breach of the MHSA.
+2.1 In accordance with Section 9(2) of the Mine Health and Safety Act, 1996 (Act 29 of 1996), as amended (MHSA), an employer must prepare and implement a Code of Practice (COP) on COVID-19 pandemic present and spreading in South Africa.
+This COP must comply with any relevant guidelines and instructions issued by the CloM [Section 9(3) MHSA], including regulations and guidelines from Disaster Management Act (Act no 57 of 2002) and all other applicable statutory obligations related to COVID-19.
+Failure by the employer to prepare and implement the mine's COP in line with this guideline constitutes a criminal offence and a breach of the MHSA.